unitymakesus/rtp/wp-content/plugins/quick-featured-images/README.txt

 * Updated *.pot file and german translation

 = 11.1 =
-* Fixed bug which yielded the error message &quot;No matches found&quot; at the Confirmation step
+* Fixed bug which yielded the error message &#8220;No matches found&#8221; at the Confirmation step
 * Fixed wrong links in the Confirmation list if cache was used

 = 11.0 =